ispasic/acronimity/README.md

 ## Application

-The application is written using MEAN stack.
+The application is written using MEAN stack (http://meanjs.org/)

 Demo is accessible on https://datainnovation.cardiff.ac.uk/acronyms/